Applying to the Honors College: Incoming Freshman

 - Show, don't tell.

 - Proofread your essay before you submit it.
 As one college counselor at Carleton College reminds, "Formatting and presentation cannot replace substance, but they can certainly enhance the value of an already well-written essay" ("Essay Tips").

 - Above all: Be yourself.
 As the admissions counselor at Carleton College notes, "Don't be afraid to reveal yourself in your writing.
 We want to know who you are and how you think" ("Essay Tips").

 - From Carleton College: "If you are funny, write a funny essay; if you are serious, write a serious essay.
 Don't start reinventing yourself with the essay" ("Essay Tips").

 - From Smith College: "Don't try to 'prove' your intelligence by choosing a topic you think makes you sound smart.
 Avoid sophisticated words when simpler ones will suffice" ("Tips for a Great College Essay").

-In reviewing applications, the Honors Program considers the student’s high school academic record (including grades and courses taken), standardized test scores, extracurricular activities and leadership, honors and awards, and writing ability (as demonstrated in the essay).
+In reviewing applications, the Honors College considers the student’s high school academic record (including grades and courses taken), standardized test scores, extracurricular activities and leadership, honors and awards, and writing ability (as demonstrated in the essay).